 Some employers willingly violate the Fair Labor Standards Act (FLSA) or the Colorado Wage Claim Act in order to take advantage of their employees.
 The tactics of these unscrupulous employers vary, from misclassifying employees as exempt to just plain refusing to pay overtime or earned wages.
-The bottom line is that these employers cheat employees out of the money they’re owed and they do it because they believe the can get away with it.
+The bottom line is that these employers cheat employees out of the money they’re owed and they do it because they believe they can get away with it.
 So even though employers are required to follow applicable federal and state employment laws, some of them don’t because they hope that they won’t get caught.
 If you have grounds to make a claim for wages under the FLSA or the Colorado Wage Act, then by making a claim you can help ensure that Colorado-based employers will be held accountable when they attempt to avoid complying with labor and employment laws.
 It takes courage and commitment to make a claim.

 Typically if an employee makes a claim for unpaid overtime, the employer will argue that the job was exempt and therefore, ineligible for overtime compensation.
 This is a common defense tactic due to the wide array of exempt jobs, including executives, certain managers, professionals, outside sales, etc. The Department of Labor Wage and Hour Division (dol.gov.whd) website offers good information on common exemptions.

 Earned Wages for Former Employees